tannerdolby/eleventy-plugin-metagen/README.md

 ```

 ### Custom Usage
-Providing all of the comma separated arguments to `metagen` shown in the example usage above is recommended.
-You might only need a few `<meta>` tags instead of the whole set, simply provide the arguments you need and the ones not included won't generate `<meta>` tags.
+For a baseline social share functionality, providing all of the comma separated arguments to `metagen` shown in the example usage above is recommended.
+If you want to add more tags not listen in the example, see You might only need a few `<meta>` tags instead of the whole set, simply provide the arguments you need and the ones not included won't generate `<meta>` tags.

 Besides the default generated `<meta>` tags, only the arguments you provide data for will be generated as `<meta>` tags.
 This allows you to include some of your own tags alongside `metagen` if you need.
 Template variables can be used in the Nunjucks and Liquid shortcode arguments without the curly braces or quotes like `title=page.url` (Nunjucks) or `title` (Liquid).
 More on template variable usage [below](https://github.com/tannerdolby/eleventy-plugin-metagen#use-your-template-data).

-## Shortcode Options
+## Shortcode Default

 If atleast one parameter is provided to `metagen`: